parikshitpagare/parikshitpagare/README.md

 # Hi, I am Parikshit 👋

-I am an Electronics Engineer currently focusing on Embedded Software.
-I believe technology can really create a difference in quality of life.
+I am an Electronics Engineer currently focusing on Embedded Software Development.
+I believe technology can really improve quality of life.
 I am passionate about my work just like anyone else but my passion comes from a mindset of creating a better world.

-The projects and other related work on my profile have been developed from scratch applying my knowledge and skills.
+All the projects and related work on my profile have been developed from scratch applying my knowledge and skills.

 # Interests